oballe1/insight/README.md

 **Administrator**

-The "Administrator" is the operator responsible for launching, configuring, and managing Vault using Terraform.
+The "Administrator" is the operator responsible for launching, configuring, and managing Vault using Terraform and CLI.
 They configure [AWS Secrets Engine](https://www.vaultproject.io/docs/secrets/aws/index.html) in Vault and defining the policy scope for the AWS credentials dynamically generated.
 They generate new user in system with their varying capacity of usage.

 The "Administrator" is generally concerned about managing the static and long lived AWS IAM credentials with varying scope required for developers to provision infrastructure in AWS.